Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Preliminaries

 \subsection{Valuation Spaces, Outcome Spaces, and Mechanisms.}

 We consider multiagent settings with $n$ agents.
 Each agent $i$ is associated with a valuation space $\cV_i$ and a personal outcome space $\cO_i$.
-Each valuation $v_i \in \cV_i$ maps every personal outcome $o_i \in \cO_i$ to a real number $v_i(o_i)$.
+Each valuation $v_i \in \cV_i$ consists of two components: (1) the primary valuation function (abusing notation, we also denote this component by $v_i$) maps every personal outcome $o_i \in \cO_i$ to a real number $v_i(o_i)$, which is the value $i$ derives from outcome $o_i$, and (2) the tiebreaking component $\vartriangleright_i$ specifies a total ordering over $\cO_i$, such that whenever two outcome-payment pairs induce the same quasi-linear utility (to be formally discussed later when primary incentive compatibility is defined), the agent always prefers the one with a ``larger'' outcome.\footnote{ Most of our results hold ``almost everywhere'' when ties are broken by the mechanism.
+See Appendix~\ref{app:tiebreaking} for more details. } Abusing notation, we sometimes write $v_i = (v_i, \vartriangleright_i)$.
+We also define the primary component of $\cV_i$ to be the collection of the primary components of all valuations $v_i \in \cV_i$, and the tiebreaking component similarly.
+Throughout the paper, we focus on valuation spaces $\cV_i$ whose tiebreaking component is the set of all total orderings over $\cO_i$.
 The joint valuation space $\cV$ specifies all possible combinations of valuations, and the joint outcome space $\cO \subseteq \prod_i \cO_i$ specifies all feasible combinations of personal outcomes.
+For brevity and readability, we will omit the existence of the tiebreaking component whenever appropriate, and explicitly refer to it only when necessary.

 \begin{example} Consider a single-parameter auction setting, where there are $k < n$ identical items for sale, and each agent wants at most one of them.
 Each $\cO_i$ can be either $\{0, 1\}$ (corresponding to deterministic allocations) or $[0, 1]$ (corresponding to randomized allocations).
-Each valuation space $\cV_i$ is isomorphic to $\bR_+$, since each valuation $v_i \in \cV_i$ can be described by a nonnegative real number, which is the value $v_i(1)$ of agent $i$ receiving an item.
-(Abusing notation, we represent each $v_i \in \cV_i$ by $v_i(1)$ and simply say $\cV_i = \bR_+$ in the rest of the paper.)
+Each valuation space $\cV_i$ is isomorphic to the product space of (1) the set of nonnegative real numbers $\bR_+$ and (2) the set of all total orderings over $\cO_i$.
+The former corresponds to the primary component and the latter the tiebreaking component.
+This is because (assuming agents care about expected utility) each valuation $v_i \in \cV_i$ can be described by a nonnegative real number --- the value $v_i(1)$ of agent $i$ receiving an item --- and how ties are broken (again, this will be formally discussed soon).
 Suppose we consider deterministic mechanisms.
-Then the joint outcome space is defined to be $\cO = \{o \in \{0, 1\}^n \mid \|o\|_1 \le k\}$.
-This captures the fact that no more than $k$ agents can receive an item. \end{example}
+Then the joint outcome space is defined to be